 Important: The template will not be included in the CSR.
 The template is referenced in order to retrieve key size and other information to help populate the CSR.
 Also, the CSR generation page supports template-level regular expressions for both subject parts and SANs.
-If system-wide and template-level regular expressions exists for the same field and you select a template, the template-level regular expression is applied.
+If system-wide and template-level regular expressions exists for the same field and you select a template, the template-level regular expression is b.
+Select a Key Length for your CSR.
+If you have selected a template, the dropdown will be limited to the value supplied by the template.
+When enrolling with the template, the key size of the request is validated against the template key size.